Termination of Employment Contract: Important Information

 A wrongful termination is legally valid, but the affected party is entitled to compensation under specific circumstances.
 In such cases, the affected party can claim compensation of up to six months’ salary from the terminating party.

-The law clearly defines what constitutes an abusive termination in the case of a lawful dismissal.
-A termination is considered abusive if it occurs for the following reasons:
+The law clearly defines what constitutes a wrongful termination in the case of a lawful dismissal.
+A termination is considered wrongful if it occurs for the following reasons:

 • Dismissal due to a personal characteristic of the employee.